Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint

-In the point generation work~\citep{achlioptas2018learning}, it demonstrates the quality of the generation model by showing that the learned representation is amenable to intuitive and semantically rich operations.
+In point generation work~\cite{achlioptas2018learning}, it demonstrates the quality of the generation model by showing that the learned representation is amenable to intuitive and semantically rich operations.
 Inspired by the work, we conduct the semantic analysis of the latent space learned from our ContactCVAE model.
 The detail of the procedure can be found in the supplementary material (Section D).

-First, we use ContactCVAE to generate N contact maps and their corresponding latent z.
-Second, we cluster contact maps using mean shift and adopt the dice metric to measure the distance between different contact maps.
-Then we select a sample from each cluster set randomly.
-Each sample consists of a contact map and its corresponding latent z.
-Then, we interpolate between the latent z of different samples to get a new latent z, and then the new latent z is fed into the decoder of ContactCVAE to get its corresponding contact map.
-In the paper, we interpolate 2 latent z and therefore get 2 contact maps.
-Finally, their contact maps are fed into GraspNet to get their corresponding grasp poses.